semajyllek/art-recognition/README.md

-# ArtRecognition: Deep Learning-Based Artwork Recognition System
+# art-recognition: Deep Learning-Based Artwork Recognition System

-ArtRecognition is a Python-based system that can identify artwork from photographs, similar to how TinEye works for general images.
+art-recognition is a Python-based system that can identify artwork from photographs, similar to how TinEye works for general images.
 Using deep learning and similarity search techniques, it can recognize artwork even when photographed from different angles, with varying lighting conditions, or at different sizes.

 ## Overview